 Groups: Every coasteering experience can be different, stag and hen parties may choose to 'go big or go home', or to amble along the coast through caves and coves on a gentler sea safari.
 There is a reduced price for groups of six or more.

-After leaping into the depths of the ocean, live like a king in this impressive former farmhouse.
-Its contemporary style, luxury interiors and wonderful views combine to create a lavish escape close to the Pembrokeshire coast.
-Once you’ve dried off after your coasteering adventure, pour yourself a drink and unwind on the terrace.
-As you gaze at the views out to sea, you will reflect on this in a whole new way.
+After leaping into the depths of the ocean, retreat to this imposing farmhouse set in a beautiful rural location.
+Its traditional farmhouse style, period features and wonderful views combine to create a relaxing escape close to the Pembrokeshire coast.
+Once you’ve dried off after your coasteering adventure, pour yourself a drink, fire up the BBQ and unwind on the patio or challenge each other to a game of pool.

 Go wild in Wales this summer

 Whether you are looking for a property for a hen party or stag do, somewhere to host a team building corporate event or a base for an action-packed summer holiday, there are plenty of extreme things to do in Wales.
 Our big houses in Wales are sure to offer a hint of luxury and space to unwind after all the excitement.